Educorreia932/Website/README.md

 # Educorreia932's Website

-The source files for my website.
+The source files for my personal website.
-Developed using Django.
+Developed using Django and Vue.js.

 ## Preview